Janet Adelman: Early life and education

+Career

-Adelman joined the University of California, Berkeley's English department as an acting assistant professor in 1968 (also one of the first women to join the department faculty), earned tenure in 1972, and became a full professor in 1981.
+Adelman joined the University of California, Berkeley Department of English as an acting assistant professor in 1968 (also one of the first women to join the department faculty), earned tenure in 1972, and became a full professor in 1981.
 She eventually served as the department's chair from 1999 to 2002 and retired in 2007.

-In the early 1970s, Adelman taught a popular "Shakespeare for non-majors" undergraduate course at U.C.
+In the early-1970s, Adelman taught a popular "Shakespeare for non-majors" undergraduate course at U.C.
 Berkeley.

-Her professional statement, though no longer posted on the UC Berkeley English Department's faculty contact page, can still be found online:

-"My dominant interests are in psychoanalysis, gender, and race, usually practiced somewhere in proximity to Shakespeare, although I have been planning a long essay on Toni Morrison for some time.
-At the moment I am writing a book about issues of conversion, race, identity, and blood as they inflect the anxiety-fraught relation of Christian to Jew in 'The Merchant of Venice' and elsewhere in the culture."

-And her areas of interest were also listed as: "English Renaissance Literature 1500-1660.
+Other areas of interest were also listed as: "English Renaissance Literature 1500-1660.
 Gender & Sexuality Studies.
 Drama."

-"Adelman belonged to the Modern Language Association and Shakespeare Association of America.
+Adelman belonged to the Modern Language Association and Shakespeare Association of America.
 She also was an interdisciplinary member of the San Francisco Psychoanalytic Society and Institute.
-Adelman was also associated with the Tavistock Institute of Human Relations and the Anna Freud Centre, both in London."
+Adelman was also associated with the Tavistock Institute of Human Relations and the Anna Freud Centre, both in London.

 In Berkeley, "Adelman loved the theater and participated actively in the Center for Theater Arts, on whose advisory board she served from 1996 to 1997.
 After her appointment to a University committee to revamp the theater, dance, and performance studies program, she worked to design a suitable Ph.D. program.
 She served on both the graduate admissions and faculty appointments committees of what became the Department of Theater, Dance, and Performance Studies, and she became the dissertation director for four Ph.D. students.
-She served the University in numerous other capacities, among them as a member of the Reading and Composition Task Force from 2006-2007, and a participant in the search for a dean of humanities in 2005."
+She served the University in numerous other capacities, among them as a member of the Reading and Composition Task Force from 2006 to 2007, and a participant in the search for a dean of humanities in 2005."

 Adelman's other passions included Italian culture.
 She spent the summers of 1972 and 1973 in Perugia studying Italian language and literature.
 She received a Rockefeller Foundation fellowship to the Bellagio Study Center in 1998, and a Bogliasco Foundation fellowship to the Liguria Study Center in 2003.
 For a number of years, she and her husband spent several months annually in an apartment they rented in Rome.
 She became fluent in Italian, watched Italian movies, and shopped at their local outdoor market.

-An active member of Kehilla Community Synagogue in Piedmont, CA, Adelman chaired several committees there.
+An active member of the Kehilla Community Synagogue in Piedmont, California, Adelman chaired several committees there.
 She studied biblical Hebrew at the Graduate Theological Union in Berkeley and was preparing to teach a course at Kehilla on traditional liturgy before she died.